 According to the provisions of the Law, the Company's income is tax-exempt for a period of two years commencing with the year it first earns taxable income, and subject to corporate taxes at the reduced rate of 10% to 25%, for an additional period of five to eight years depending upon the level of foreign ownership of the Company.
-As of December 31, 2012 the benefit period of tax benefit has not yet commenced, since the Company has not yet utilized all its carry forward losses.
+As of December 31, 2013 the benefit period of tax benefit has not yet commenced, since the Company has not yet utilized all its carry forward losses.

-The period of tax benefits, detailed above, is limited to the earlier of 12 years from the commencement of production, or 14 years from the approval date, (the year's limitation does not apply to the exemption period).
+The period of tax benefits, detailed above, is limited to the earlier of 12 years from the commencement of production, or 14 years from the approval date.